 Add to Favourites

-The PERMA model was created by Martin Seligman to sum up the five elements that Positive Psychology research suggests are essential to human wellbeing.
+The PERMA model was created by Professor Martin Seligman to sum up the five elements that Positive Psychology research suggests are essential to human wellbeing.
 Ravenswood has adopted a sixth element, Positive Health, as every other PERMA element is underpinned by physical wellbeing.

 The ability to view the past, present and future with a positive perspective can result in better health, a more creative and productive work performance and improved relationships.
 When we boost our positive emotions, we increase our enjoyment of everyday tasks and are more likely to persevere and find creative solutions to problems.
 We are also less likely to develop depression.